CLIVE WEBSTER - CHIEF EXECUTIVE

 Deborah loves canoeing, literature, theatre and travel.

 Rachel is a former pupil of two KCSP schools: St Margaret Clitherow Catholic Primary and St Gregory’s Catholic Secondary.
-Rachel worked for the Department for Education (DfE) for over ten years and most recently has worked with Kent County Council (KCC) as an Organisation Development Adviser.
-Rachel will be working closely with schools leaders, particularly governors, so that schools can be reassured about all policy compliance and reduce valuable time given over to school-by-school policy production and review.
+Rachel worked for the Department for Education (DfE) for over ten years in a variety of roles from policy making to project & programme management.
+Rachel works closely with schools leaders, so that schools can be reassured about all policy compliance and reduce valuable time given over to school-by-school policy production and review.